dantas/git-cleanup/README.md

 # Design Decisions

-Since this is my first Rust project, I'm choosing to use the minimum amout of crates, forcing me to implement what I need, therefore creating more opportunities to practice the language.
+Since this is my first Rust project, I'm choosing to use the minimum amout of crates since I want to practice the language.